mCRL2org/mCRL2/doc/sphinx/user_manual/tutorial/probability/index.rst

 with the remaining probability ``1/7``.

-The notation ``dist d:D[f(d)].p`` is chosen as it also allows the domain ``D`` and the distribution to range over infinite domains, and as such support both discrete and continuous distributions.
+The notation ``dist d:D[f(d)].p`` is chosen as it also allows the domain ``D`` and the distribution to range over infinite domains, and as such supports both discrete and continuous distributions.
 As it stands the tools do not support continuous distributions.
 A major reason is that the combination of continous probability distribution in combination with nondeterminism over uncountable domains is not